Marcia, would you tell us a little about yourself

 Dan is married to Nicole and they have two sons, Jacob and Matthew, and a daughter, Stella Claire.
-Dan and Nikki live in the northern part of England, in Prestbury, a little village near Manchester.
+Dan and Nikki live in north Georgia.

 Bob is married to Jennifer and they live in Round Rock, Texas.
 They are the parents of our first generation Texans, Cal and Johanna.

 You attended two colleges.
 Why?
 And what degree do you have?
 Actually, I attended three colleges.
 I started at Judson and was a Communications major before transferring to EIU and obtaining a Journalism Degree.
 A few years later, when the boys were in school, I enrolled in Indiana University.
 I thought I wanted to be a teacher when I grew up, but after a couple of semesters, I changed my mind and didn’t finish that degree.

 How ironic, that even though I thought Teaching was not for me, God called me to teach.
 And, I love teaching!
 I’ve taught the Bible to both women and children for most of my adult life.

 Where do you teach?
 For over fourteen years I taught in Bible Study Fellowship International.
 I taught the Libertyville, IL Day Women’s class for five years and then moved to the Winnetka Evening Women’s class where I taught from the fall of 2004 until the fall of 2013.
 Currently my favorite teaching venue is women’s retreats and conferences.